 Dental Photography Simplified & Advanced Adhesion Dentistry

 Richard A. Young, D.D.S. received his dental training at Loma Linda University School of Dentistry in 1985.
-He is an Assistant Professor of General Dentistry at LLU School of Dentistry and co-directs the undergraduate dental aesthetics program, as well as lecturing in the practice management program.
-His interest in dental photography that has spanned his entire career in clinical dentistry.
-He is recognized world wide for his expertise and his innovative and practical methods have inspired countless colleagues to adopt digital photography into their clinical procedures.
+He is an Assistant Professor of Restorative Dentistry at LLU School of Dentistry and co-directs the undergraduate dental aesthetics program, as well as lecturing in the practice management program.
+His interest in dental photography spans the last 31 years and he is recognized world wide for his expertise in digital photography.
+His innovative and practical methods have inspired countless colleagues to adopt digital photography into their clinical procedures.
 Dr. Young also lectures on advanced minimally invasive, tooth preserving dentistry, bringing a 30 year clinical perspective to the subject.

 Dr. Young presents a unique perspective on tooth preserving dentistry.
 In 1986 Dr. Young and his wife, Dr. Julie-Ann Zerne, were looking for a seminar in Hawaii and found Fifth Quarter Seminars, started by Dr. Ray Bertolotti.
 This seminar marked their introduction to the “Total-Etch” technique & adhesion dentistry and changed the way they practiced for the rest of their careers, as well as starting a friendship that exists to this day.
 The “Total-Etch” technique was developed by Dr. Fusayama of Tokyo Medical & Dental University in 1978 and was presented by Dr. Bertolotti.
 After that course, they started practicing adhesive dentistry and never looked back.
 In 1989, at the ADA annual convention, they were among the few clinicians to personally hear Dr. Fusayama’s lecture.
 Dr. Young says, “I was very lucky in that early on I heard the right people, believed in what they were telling us, and trusted the teaching.
 How was I to know at that time that the bonding techniques and technology that we started out with would end up being one of today’s gold standards(?)”